CriticalFlaw/awesome-tf2/README.md

 - [Loadout.TF](https://loadout.tf/) - A web-app that lets you create custom loadouts without restrictions.
 - [Modelling Resources and Tutorials](https://kritzkast.com/tf2_mod_guide) – Created by Pogo for KritzKast.
 - [Rep.TF](https://rep.tf/) - Search many player reputation databases, all in one place.
-- [Serveme.TF](https://serveme.tf/) - The easiest way to get a TF2 server
+- [Serveme.TF](https://serveme.tf/) - The easiest way to get a TF2 server.
 - [SteamRep](https://steamrep.com/) - An invaluable trading tool that lets you check if a potential trader is a scammer.
-- [TF2 Bot Detector](https://botdetector.tf/) - A tool that assists with detecting & kicking bots & cheaters
+- [TF2 Bot Detector](https://botdetector.tf/) - A tool that assists with detecting & kicking bots & cheaters.
 - [VTFEdit](https://developer.valvesoftware.com/wiki/VTFEdit) - Used for creating Valve Texture Format (VTF) files, used as textures or sprays in-game.
-- [Weapons.TF](https://weapons.tf/) - A web-app that lets you preview TF2 decorated weapons
+- [Weapons.TF](https://weapons.tf/) - A web-app that lets you preview TF2 decorated weapons.

 ## Video Content
-- [Twitch](https://twitch.tv/directory/game/Team%20Fortress%202) - Team Fortress 2 streams on Twitch
+- [Twitch](https://twitch.tv/directory/game/Team%20Fortress%202) - Team Fortress 2 streams on Twitch.
-- [YouTube](https://youtube.com/results?search_query=Team+Fortress+2) - Team Fortress 2 videos on YouTube
+- [YouTube](https://youtube.com/results?search_query=Team+Fortress+2) - Team Fortress 2 videos on YouTube.